-- 2.21 Article 49 of the proposal for a CSRD requires that EFRAG's Technical Advice is 'accompanied by cost-benefit analyses that include analyses of the impacts of the Technical Advice on sustainability matters' (hereafter 'Cost-Benefit Analyses'). - 2.22 The purpose of Cost-Benefit Analyses is to understand the impacts of proposed ESRS and amendments to ESRS from various stakeholders' perspectives on a systematic basis to enable informed judgements about how to balance the needs of competing interests, including costs and benefits but also wider impacts on sustainability matters. - 2.23 Cost-Benefit Analyses should operate throughout the life cycle of a standard-setting project whenever projects to propose new or to amend draft standards are initiated, researched, developed and finally recommended to the European Commission.
-Cost-Benefit Analyses are also a feature of post-implementation reviews.
-(See Chapter 5). - 2.24 EFRAG gains insight on the likely impacts of its Technical Advice through the exposure of proposals, and through consultation with stakeholders and field testing.
+2.21 Article 49 of the proposal for a CSRD requires that EFRAG's Technical Advice is 'accompanied by cost-benefit analyses that include analyses of the impacts of the Technical Advice on sustainability matters' (hereafter 'Cost-Benefit Analyses").

+- The purpose of Cost-Benefit Analyses is to understand the impacts of proposed 2.22 ESRS and amendments from various stakeholders' points of view on a systematic basis to enable informed judgements about how to balance the needs of competing interests, including costs and benefits but also wider impacts on sustainability matters. - 2.23 Cost-Benefit Analyses' should operate throughout the life cycle of a standard-setting project when projects to propose new or to amend draft standards are initiated, researched, developed and finally recommended to the European Commission.
+Cost-Benefit Analyses 'are also a feature of post-implementation reviews.
+(See Chapter 5). - EFRAG gains insight on the likely impacts of its Technical Advice through the 2.24 exposure of proposals, and through consultation with stakeholders and field testing.

-13 The due process on Cost-Benefit Analyses will be further developed atter the SRB and TEG have clarified their approach to the matter. in the context of the first set of draft ESRS to be submitted to the European Commission in 2022.).
+&lt;sup>13 The due process on Cost-Benefit Analyses will be further developed atter the SRB and TEG have clarified their approach to the matter.
+This will be done in the context of the review that will be done one yar after implementation of the DPP (see paragraph 1.8).